oniani/oniani.github.io/content/weblog/privacy-for-the-web/index.md

 +++
+title = "Privacy For the Web"
-title = "The Essence of Programming - Functional Approach" date = 2020-01-03
+date = 2020-01-03
 +++